Losing your job takes a serious toll on your confidence and stirs up all kinds of unpleasant emotions.

 Unfortunately, it’s likely that we’re going to face some kind of job loss or significant job change at one point or another in our careers.
 Sometimes this change reaches far beyond the scope of our individual control and comes as a surprise to us.
 The best we can do is be prepared to manage through this adversity and take some time to focus on ourselves.
 I’ve worked through over 250 career transitions over the years – including a couple of my own (most have been my clients').
 Self-care is critical to successfully getting through this time.
-Here are five ways I practiced self-care after I was laid off — and I think you should try them, too!
+Here are five ways I practiced self-care after I was laid off — and I think you should try this routine, too!

 Losing your job can often be a big shock to your system.
 Sometimes we know our organization is going through significant changes, but sometimes the change come as a complete surprise.
 Whatever the case, when the change impacts you personally, it can really hurt and take a toll on your confidence.